equinor/witsml-explorer/Docker/README.md

 ## `config.json`

-create a `config.json` file containing the mongodb or cosmosdb credentials you created in the first steps.
+Create a `config.json` file containing the mongodb or cosmosdb credentials you created in the first steps.

 `Host` should be set to the domain where the application will be available.
 For locally run applications, this should be set to `http://localhost` (this is also the default value).